-I’m getting a kick reading your stuff about Gerald Flurry.
-I was convinced he was right and joined PCG.
+I was convinced Gerald Flurry was right and joined PCG.
 But I felt uneasy, especially when reading his articles touting himself as “the only one” teaching the truth.
 I told the deacon’s wife that I was having doubts, hoping to be reassured and encouraged.
 Instead I got blasted about reading “dissident literature.”
 Reading “dissident literature” was how I found PCG in the first place.

 Now I read Flurry is saying he is “That Prophet“!
 What prophet?
 I can’t find anything telling us to watch for another prophet.
 Neither can Flurry.
 He cites Scripture but has to explain and explain to make it clear to us dummies.
 Something is wrong there.
 Now I have received a 4 page letter reminding me my “support” is needed and the urgency of the “work.”
 We’re in the “last hour” but Flurry is worrying about his building fund.
 The field house is done but duplexes have to be built for students and faculty.
 I believe some private homes will be built, paid for by the owners.

 It didn’t take me long to catch on, I am a skeptic anyway.
 I do think God opened my eyes and pushed me to look further.
 I really don’t want to be in a group anyway.
 I can learn what I need by myself, alone.
 I don’t need a bunch of people now.
 I understand about fellowshipping, but who wants to fellowship with people who are easily led and weak-minded?
 Good site!
 Thanks. –Former PCG member